rushiagr/npf/content/blog/everything-you-need-to-know-about-tmux-copy-pasting-ubuntu.md

     setw -g mode-mouse on
     set -g mouse-select-window on

+Note that if your tmux version is 2.1 or above, you need to include the following line instead of the above two

+    set -g mouse on

 ## But now I can't do normal copy-paste with mouse!
 You'll notice that now all your selections will go to tmux buffer, and not